mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 5.3.2 - 05-11-2019 =

+* Fix - WooCommerce Session is not available before a specific action has been preformed causing null pointer exceptions in backend

 = 5.3.1 - 05-11-2019 =